PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 :::info windows users
-For Macintosh or Linux users, please follow the setup instructions specified below.
  For Windows users, you can refer to the [**Windows Docker setup**](#windows-docker-setup) section, where you will find detailed instructions for Windows setup.
 :::
 ---